Shoaibrhman/Shoaibrhman/README.md

 - 👋Hi.
-I'm SHoaib ur Rehman
+I'm Shoaib ur Rehman
-- 👀 I’m interested in Web development
+- 👀 I’m interested in APP Development and AI
-- 🌱 I’m currently learning Web development
+- 🌱 I’m currently learning APP Development
-- 📫 How to reach me Instagram @shoaibur188
+- 📫 How to reach me Instagram @rais.shoaib31

 <!---
 Shoaibrhman/Shoaibrhman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.